MartyEz/reverseShell/README.md

 # ReverseShellGo

 ## Motivations
-There is a variation in AV detection rate depending on the language used to make the payload and if the payload is widely spread
+There is a variation in AV detection rate depending on the language used to make the payload.

+The goal of this repo is to compare a reverseShell in Go with meterpreter reverseshell and C/Cpp reverseShell.

 This repo provide a reverseShell in GO targeting windows os which uses theses modules :
 - Keylogger : http://127.0.1.1/root/kbhook
 - Port Scanner : http://127.0.1.1/root/goscan

+The server.go file is the attacker program which wait a connection from a client.
+The client.go file is running on the target and connects to the server.

+After getting an etablished connection, server.go wait cmds on stdin and send it to the connected client.

 ## Features